P.Y.T. (Pretty Young Thing): Release and reception

 "P.Y.T.
-(Pretty Young Thing)" was released on September 19, 1983, as the sixth single from Thriller.
+(Pretty Young Thing)" was released in the US on September 19, 1983, as the sixth single from Thriller.
 The single charted at no. 10 on the Billboard Hot 100 and no. 46 on the Hot Black Singles chart, becoming the sixth Top 10 hit from Thriller.
+The song was released in Europe in March 1984.
 In the United Kingdom, the song reached a peak position of 11.
 It was most successful in Belgium, charting within the Top 10 at no. 6.
 The single was placed at no. 14 in the Netherlands.
 "P.Y.T.
 (Pretty Young Thing)" charted at number 24 in Canada and peaked at number 51 in Germany.

 Response to "P.Y.T.
 (Pretty Young Thing)" was mixed to positive.
-Stephen Thomas Erlewine of AllMusic thought that it was "frizzy funk."
+Stephen Thomas Erlewine of AllMusic thought that it was "frizzy funk".
 Eric Henderson of Slant Magazine believed that "P.Y.T.
-(Pretty Young Thing)" was a "lush disco paradise."
-However, Rolling Stone reviewer Christopher Connelly, while discussing the album in a review, stated that the song "isn't up to the spunky character of the other tracks."
-Connelly mentioned that one of Jackson's weaknesses was "a tendency to go for the glitz," and cited the song as one example of this.
+(Pretty Young Thing)" was a "lush disco paradise".
+However, Rolling Stone reviewer Christopher Connelly, while discussing the album in a review, stated that the song "isn't up to the spunky character of the other tracks".
+Connelly mentioned that one of Jackson's weaknesses was "a tendency to go for the glitz", and cited the song as one example of this.
 Davitt Sigerson, from the same magazine, also agreed with Connelly, calling it one of Thrillers "forgettables".
 Jon Pareles of The New York Times called the song "fluff", and believed that the other songs from the album were what made Thriller such a hit.

 P.Y.T.
 (Pretty Young Thing) 2008

-For Thriller 25, The Black Eyed Peas frontman and producer will.i.am remixed the demo version of "P.Y.T.
+For Thriller 25, Black Eyed Peas frontman and producer will.i.am remixed the demo version of "P.Y.T.
 (Pretty Young Thing)" which Michael Jackson and Greg Phillinganes had co-written.
 The producer commented on Jackson and the project: "You always just dream of meeting him, let alone working with him.
 I wouldn't have believed it.
 I grew up in the projects in East Los Angeles and Thriller was filmed about two blocks from my house, but my mother was really strict and she wouldn't let me go to the factories—she didn't care who was filming a video there; but I'm on the 25th anniversary, 25 years later—that's pretty awesome."
 Entitled "P.Y.T.
 (Pretty Young Thing) 2008", the remix was well received by Rolling Stone.
 The publication described the track, along with "The Girl Is Mine 2008", as being one of the best songs on the album.
-They noted that will.i.am "updates the songs' original sound to make them dancefloor-worthy 25 years after their release."
+They noted that will.i.am "updates the songs' original sound to make them dancefloor-worthy 25 years after their release".